CURRENT FOR THE 2019-20 SEASON. Last Updated: July 22, 2019.

 In the case of illness or emergency, a signed note from a parent/guardian or e-mail verifying the reason for the absence should be submitted to the Band Director by the next attended rehearsal/performance to be considered for excusal.
 In the case of extended illness and/or injury, a doctor’s note should be provided as soon as possible to the school nurse.

 With the exception of circumstances where it is acknowledged that students may not have access to excusal forms (such as over the summer or sudden illness), students are solely responsible for excusing their own absences through the procedure outlined above.
 Parent e-mails and phone calls requesting excusals will not be considered.
-It is a reasonable expectation that high school-aged students be personally responsible for their schedule and for managing their commitments and responsibilities.
+It is a reasonable expectation that high school-aged students be personally responsible for their schedule and for managing their commitments and responsibilities as they relate to the Marching Band.

 PRE-CAMP AND BAND CAMP ATTENDANCE: Attendance at all Pre-Camp and Band Camp activities is mandatory for all students in the program.
 With little exception, students who cannot make this two-week commitment will be unable to participate in the Marching Band, and members of the organization are expected to make summer arrangements around these activities.
-Dates for Pre-Camp and Band Camp are given months in advance.
+Dates for Pre-Camp and Band Camp are given months in advance and publicized continuously on the music department website, the QV district website, by the QV music teachers, in middle school and high school concert programs and in Monday Memo.
+“Not knowing” is not an excuse.

 TARDINESS: A student will be considered tardy if they are not present at the specified scheduled report time.
 Examples of report times are meal, field and rehearsal report times at band camp, lineup report times for departure to the field and/or buses, 3rd quarter report times at football games, etc. Tardiness will lead to a lower grade for a rehearsal or performance.
 Given times are not the time students are simply expected to show up—start times are the times that students are expected to be ready to start working.
 To be on time is to be late.
 To be early is to be on time.
 To be late is not acceptable.